trillionclues/alx-low_level_programming/0x09-static_libraries/README.md

 <li>...a simple C library suing ranlib</li>
 </ul>

-<p>also create an executable script that creates a C library from the commands inside it</p>
+<p>also create an executable script that creates a dynamic C library from the commands inside of it</p>